Devi Mata - Shaktism

 A famous Bengali mystic and poet - Ramprasad Sen (1720-1781), wrote superb poems showing zealous devotion to Kali.
 Another famous follower of Kali was Sri Ramakrishna Paramahamsa.

 Kali has many names like Maha Kali (or Kaali), Nitya Kali, Smashana Kali, Raksha Kali, Kalikamata, Kalaratri, Vyaghracharmavrita (wearing tiger skin), Elamma or Kottavei (Tamil).
 She is depicted with eight arms, but also with two or four arms, of which the latter is most commonly seen.
 Occasionally, you can also see Her with ten or eleven hands.
-Of the Puranas, the Kalika Purana (Upapurana) is the most important work for the Kalika (Kali) worship.
+Of the Puranas, the Kalika Purana (Upa Purana) is the most important work for the Kalika (Kali) worship.
+However, Shaktas do not consider Kalika Purana or Devi Bhagavatam to be "Upa Puranas" - they say that the mainstream vaishnavism and shaivism made this division.

-Kali has also Her "ghost sisters" in a few ancient cultures around the world; for example, in Mexico - as mentioned above - an ancient Aztec Goddess, a "monster goddess" - Coatlicue, which is decorated with a necklace made from human hearts and dismembered hands.
-This may also explain why the Aztec and Inca priests liked to practice such notoriously cruel religious ceremonies - they seemed to have misinterpreted a visual depiction of God the ancient history had somehow given them as a bequest.
-Kali is also observable in Caledonia, which is a Latin word the Roman Empire used for northern part of Great Britain because of its ancient Caledonia tribe which worshiped a black Mother Goddess - Caillech.
+Kali was also observable in Caledonia, which is a Latin word the Roman Empire used for the northern part of the present Great Britain - an ancient Caledonia tribe lived here and worshiped their black Mother Goddess - Caillech.
 A Finnish goddess of death, Kalma, lives allegedly in the underworld.
-In the Slavic mythology, we have Nav - the fearsome goddess of death, but also Chernobog - a black god (goddess).
+In the Slavic mythology we have Nav - the fearsome goddess of death, but also Chernobog - a black god (goddess).

 AUM KRING KALIKAYE NAMAH AUM